SurlyMae/jekyll-now/_posts/2018-11-20-java-beginner-notes.md

 - You can change the actual object values when passing in a class type variable to a method; you cannot replace the object, however

 **Constructors:**
+- Methods used to create a new object.
+- Meant to perform initializing actions.
+- It is normal practice to explicitly give values to all instance variables in a constructor
+- Constructor can call methods within its class.
+Make the method called by the constructor private.
+- You can call constructors from a constructor.
+Must be the first action taken within a constructor.

+**Static variables & methods:**
+- Belong to the class and not the object
+- Static variables that aren't constants should normally be private.
+- Also known as class variables
+- Can allow objects to communicate with each other
+- Static methods should be used when method has no relation to any object.
+- Static methods cannot reference instance variables.
+They don't need an object to be instantiated to use them, so they don't have an object's instance variable to refer to.
+Cannot call a non-static method without first creating an object to reference that method.

+**Overloading:**
+- Giving two or more methods the same name within the same class; they must each have something different about their parameter lists.
+- Java tries to use overloading before it tries to use automatic type conversion
+- You cannot overload on basis of return type.

+**Inheritance:**
+- Allows you to define a very general class & then later define more specialized classes that add some new details to the existing general class definition.
+    - Derived class (aka subclass):
+        - A class defined by adding instance variables & methods to an existing class.
+Extends the existing class.
+Existing class that the derived class is built upon is called the base class or superclass.
+        - Private instance variables of the superclass are not directly accessible from derived classes.
+        - Does not inherit constructors from the base class, it has its own.
+Calling a constructor from the base class uses the word `super`. `this` calls a constructor of the same class, while `super` invokes a constructor of the base class.
+        - You can assign an object of a class to a variable of any ancestor type, but not the other way around.
+    - Is-a:
+        - Use inheritance only if an 'is-a' relationship exists between a class and a proposed derived class (i.e. a student is a person, so student can inherit from person)
+    - Overriding methods:
+        - Derived classes can override methods in the parent class.
+        - Method heading, return type, number of parameters has to be the same, but the method body can be different.
+This method definition is then the one used for objects of the derived class.
+    - Prohibit overriding:
+        - You can add the `final` modifier to a method heading to keep derived classes from overriding it.
+You can also mark a class as final, which prohibits using it as a superclass.
+If a constructor calls a public method, mark the public method as `final`.